-The building incorporates a range of green design techniques, technologies and materials creating a cutting edge contemporary building while also achieving the beauty and warmth the owners were looking for.
-High-quality, high-performance Binq windows sit comfortably alongside natural materials such as rammed earth and recycled timber.
-Careful planning and orientation takes advantage of views while encouraging cross ventilation and soaking up winter sun.
-A polished concrete floor provides appropriate hygiene, provides thermal mass to be warmed by the sun and solar-powered hydronic slab heating.
+The building incorporates a range of green design techniques, technologies and materials.
+It creates a cutting edge contemporary building while also achieving beauty and warmth.
+High-quality, high-performance Binq windows sit comfortably alongside natural materials.
+This building is iconic with its rammed earth and recycled timber.
+Careful planning and orientation takes advantage of views while allowing cross ventilation.
+The cats love soaking up the winter sun.
+A polished concrete floor provides appropriate hygiene.
+In addition, it provides thermal mass from the sun and solar hydronic slab heating.

-Rammed Earth Design
+Rammed Earth Architecture